gbxyz/dsd/README.md

 dsd is Copyright 2014 CentralNic Ltd. All rights reserved.
 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# POD ERRORS

-Hey! __The above document had some coding errors, which are explained below:__

-- Around line 267:

-    You forgot a '=back' before '=head1'